 When I first considered going to Las Vegas for an adult-only summer trip, I was a little hesitant to commit.
 I hate losing hard earned money and admittedly have anxiety when it comes to lines and obnoxious crowds.
-However, I found an extremely affordable option using one of my favorite vacation suppliers, buy viagra with paypal australia FunJet Vacations.
+However, I found an extremely affordable option using one of my favorite vacation suppliers, FunJet Vacations.
 FunJet packaged together 2 non-stop flights on Alaska Air with a suite at the Venetian for 5 nights, for a total of $799.00.
 It was such a great deal, I had to reconsider my anxieties.
 FunJet also has knowledgeable agents, competitive prices, and promos such as complimentary breakfast and suite upgrades.
 These additional perks made it hard for me to decline.

 Here’s a list of things I recommend doing in Vegas, with a few personal tips that will hopefully help to make your vacation relaxing too!
 Cheers!

 If you can manage to take time off during the work week to visit Las Vegas, I highly recommend it!
 On weekdays hotel rates will be lower, crowds are minimal, and seats for popular Las Vegas shows are readily available to reserve.
 Shows run on scheduled nights, so be sure to check out the time schedule and plan accordingly.